Marklogic-retired/marklogic-data-hub/_pages/tutorial/3x/load-orders-as-is.md

     ![Delimited Text Options]({{site.baseurl}}/images/3x/load-orders-as-is/delimited-text-options.png)

 1. Scroll to the bottom of the wizard and click **SAVE OPTIONS**.
 1. Click **RUN IMPORT**.
 MarkLogic begins loading data.
-Quickstart displays a progress bar at the bottom of your browser.
+Quickstart displays a progress bar.

 When the load finishes, QuickStart displays a completion notice at the bottom of your browser.